Last Updated on November 28, 2023 by Bilingual Kidspot

 Flashcards can sometimes have a bad reputation of being too educational, or boring.
 Many people think flashcards are to be used by just looking and reading the same cards over and over again.
-But there are so many different games and activities you can play with flashcards to make them fun and interesting for kids, especially bilingual kids or children learning a second language.
+But there are so many different activities and games with flashcards to play to make them fun and interesting for kids, especially bilingual kids or children learning a second language.

-Here are some ideas on how you can have fun with flashcards to help promote conversation and the use of language, and basically get your kids talking.
+Here are some ideas on how you can have fun with flashcards to help promote conversation and the use of language, these flashcard activities and games will basically get your kids talking.

 When we use our shape flashcards, we find anything we can to match to the shapes.